 Note – do not use a white colored pencil!
 It contains wax and will melt.

-White Charcoal highlights drawn in
+White Charcoal highlights drawn in using a Conte brand pencil.

 After burning in the eyes with the writing tip, darken up the mouth.
 I ended up going over the mouth a couple of times to thicken or widen it out.